cloudchipr/cli/README.md

 <!-- gcp -->
 ## GCP
 When executed, c8r will check GOOGLE_APPLICATION_CREDENTIALS environment variable which should contain path to the service accounts credentials key file in json format.
-[Here](https://github.com/cloudchipr/cli#gcp-service-account-steps) are our recommended list of commands to create GCP service account, generate a key and create role bindings.
+Please find our recommended list of commands to create GCP service account, generate a key and create role bindings at the bottom of this README.
 For more details please check GCP authentication documentation [here](https://cloud.google.com/docs/authentication/getting-started).
-F
 <!-- gcpstop -->

 <!-- quickstart -->